StephenDenisEdwards/OpenAi/CLI/ChatGPT/CV_Proto/cv_rag_terminal_app.md

 **Final Recommendation:**
 While Jim Taliadoros has a strong background, especially in finance and banking, Stephen Edwards’ specific experiences with Python, C#, Azure technologies, and the energy sector make him potentially more impactful in the role.
 His familiarity with the technology stack required, coupled with industry experience in energy, aligns closely with the job requirements, making him the more suitable candidate for this position.

+# Problem Job Posting

+When using this job posting the model doesn't seem to be able to identify

+Location: Hybrid/Onsite - Leuven - Belgium
+Full-time | Financial Sector | Senior-Level

+**About the Role:**

+Are you a seasoned .NET developer with a passion for clean CI/CD pipelines, modern cloud tooling, and enterprise-grade engineering? our client is looking for a Senior .NET Software Engineer to join our .NET Competence Center, helping them evolve and optimise their software factory setup using Azure DevOps, GitHub Enterprise Cloud, and Azure PaaS services.

+This is a hands-on, impact-driven role where you'll build, maintain, and support reusable components, deployment pipelines, and infrastructure tools that power over 100 internal applications across the financial clients diverse domains - from insurance to asset management.

+**What You'll Do:**

+* Own and manage the CI/CD ecosystem across Azure DevOps and GitHub Actions
+* Develop and maintain build & release pipelines for .NET applications
+* Maintain and enhance Visual Studio templates, reference apps, and shared assets
+* Collaborate with development teams and the public cloud team on secure, scalable architecture
+* Maintain comprehensive internal documentation in Confluence
+* Act as a technical mentor and go-to expert for .NET DevOps practices

+**Must-Have:**

+* Solid experience with .NET 8+, C#, SQL Server, REST APIs, Clean Architecture
+* Deep knowledge of Azure DevOps, GitHub Actions, CI/CD design
+* Fluent in Git, YAML, NuGet, Npm
+* Hands-on with Azure PaaS: App Service, Functions, Storage, KeyVault, AAD, etc.
+* Infrastructure-as-Code skills using BICEP or ARM templates
+* Strong documentation and communication skills (Dutch & English)

+**Nice-to-Have:**

+* Certifications: AZ-204, AZ-400
+* Familiarity with SonarQube, Nexus, or Mend
+* Experience in SAFe Agile environments
+* Background in the financial or highly regulated sectors

+Location: Hybrid/Onsite - Leuven - BelgiumFull-time | Financial Sector | Senior-Level**About the Role:**Are you a seasoned .NET developer with a passion for clean CI/CD pipelines, modern cloud tooling, and enterprise-grade engineering? our client is looking for a Senior .NET Software Engineer to join our .NET Competence Center, helping them evolve and optimise their software factory setup using Azure DevOps, GitHub Enterprise Cloud, and Azure PaaS services.This is a hands-on, impact-driven role where you'll build, maintain, and support reusable components, deployment pipelines, and infrastructure tools that power over 100 internal applications across the financial clients diverse domains - from insurance to asset management.**What You'll Do:*** Own and manage the CI/CD ecosystem across Azure DevOps and GitHub Actions* Develop and maintain build & release pipelines for .NET applications* Maintain and enhance Visual Studio templates, reference apps, and shared assets* Collaborate with development teams and the public cloud team on secure, scalable architecture* Maintain comprehensive internal documentation in Confluence* Act as a technical mentor and go-to expert for .NET DevOps practices**Must-Have:*** Solid experience with .NET 8+, C#, SQL Server, REST APIs, Clean Architecture* Deep knowledge of Azure DevOps, GitHub Actions, CI/CD design* Fluent in Git, YAML, NuGet, Npm* Hands-on with Azure PaaS: App Service, Functions, Storage, KeyVault, AAD, etc.* Infrastructure-as-Code skills using BICEP or ARM templates* Strong documentation and communication skills (Dutch & English)**Nice-to-Have:*** Certifications: AZ-204, AZ-400* Familiarity with SonarQube, Nexus, or Mend* Experience in SAFe Agile environments* Background in the financial or highly regulated sectors